cbcrg/tcoffee/docs/tcoffee_installation.rst

-The documentation for blastpgp can be found on:
+The documentation for BLASTPGP can be found on:

 ::